pgosar/mamba.cpp/README.md

 To run:

-1. Create build directory
-2. vcpkg install
+1. python3 scripts/tokenizer.py
+2. python3 scripts/export.py state-spaces/mamba-130m models/model.bin
-3. python3 download_models.py
+3. make fast
-4. ./build.sh
+4. ./build/mamba models/model.bin -n 20 -i "Customer Support should" -t 0.0

 Command line arguments will be used to control inference, for example, quantization level, debugging verbosity, input prompt.

+## TODO
 Model configuration will be done through model_config.yaml, for example, temperature (text diversity), generated text amount, batch size.
 There may be multiple selectable configurations, these are selected through the command line arguments.